ranbureand/sitefolio/_projects/ten-commandments.markdown

 preview_image: 'ten_commandments_00.png'

-excerpt: 'Ten commandments to never miss the photo opportunity of a pseudo-event.'
+description: 'Ten commandments to never miss the photo opportunity of a pseudo-event.'
 exordium: ''

 published: false